acollign/netrunner-wiki/Progress-Report,-2016-Q4-(Fall).md

 * Run successful
 * Purge viruses

-#### My Account
+#### My Account / Settings

-Alongside sounds, our early December deploy included a new My Account page for logged-in users to adjust a few _minor_ account settings. nealterrell resurrected domtancredi's older work on a profile page to implement this modest group of settings.
+Alongside sounds, our early December deploy included a new My Account / Settings page for logged-in users to adjust a few _minor_ account settings. nealterrell resurrected domtancredi's older work on a profile page to implement this modest group of settings.
 For now, My Account will let you:

 * Change your avatar via a link to Gravatar
 * Enable or disable sounds (saved as a local browser setting via JavaScript localStorage) and adjust their volume